Making an Impact at SAP to support the UN SDGs – Part 2: Quality Education / Clean Water and Sanitation

 That’s why a few years ago, he imported mangoes to sell them to colleagues and friends in Germany.
 What started as an order for 50 boxes of mangoes back in 2012 has developed into a logistics operation to transport 30 tons of mangoes from the west of Africa to the heart of Europe.

-With the „Mango Project” they not only built 13 schools for about 12,000 young people in Burkina Faso since 1999, but also established the first integrated school for blind children in his homeland.
+With the „Mango Project” they not only built 13 schools for about 12,000 young people in Burkina Faso since 1999, but also established the first inclusive school for blind children in his homeland.
 This means that an additional 130 blind and sighted kids now have the chance for a better education.
 This is of utmost importance because without education, blind children have almost no future in this country.
 Great news: thanks to Gustave’s initiative, the local teachers and children now even have a water supply well alongside the school.
 Everyone is extremely proud of the newly built water fountain that made a big impact for them as they do not need to walk long distances to have water available onsite.
 By the way, the name ‘Sawadogo’ means: “The guy who comes from the horizon”.
 And this guy – Gustave – even brought a wealth of education, well-being and water with him to support underprivileged children in his home country.

 What are other examples of activities that SAP employees have been engaged with to support the goal of Quality Education?
 Activities are manifold – and here are only a few examples: